Even if you don't think there is anything worth stealing from your organization, chances are, you are still a prime target for cyberattackers.

-Even if you don’t think there is anything worth stealing from your organization, chances are you are still under attack.
+Even if you don't think there is anything worth stealing from your organization, chances are you are still under attack.
 Hackers are opportunists, lying in wait for the perfect time to strike.
-So maybe you haven’t released any info on that new development you will be announcing next spring, but hackers could already be monitoring your activity.
+Maybe you haven't released any info on that new development you will announce next spring, but hackers could already be monitoring your activity.
 An ounce of prevention is worth a pound of cure, as the old saying goes, so why not do a little security checkup anyway?

-You’ll have to be sure your organization has policies and training in place to prevent data breaches before they get through.
+You must ensure your organization has policies and training in place to prevent data breaches before hackers get through.
 This includes:

 - Training employees on security hygiene

-- Having a policy about BYOD (bring your own device)
+- Having a BYOD (bring your own device) policy

-- Segment your WiFi network so employees who want to use it for their BYO devices can without compromising the rest of the network
+- Segment your Wi-Fi network so employees who want to use it for their devices can do so without compromising the rest of the network

 - Monitor your network for anything out of the ordinary